limapedro12/limapedro12/README.md

     - **RedHot**: Online shop, that sells various spicy products, using the PHP framework Laravel, native CSS, Javascript and PostgreSQL.
 Course: Database and Web Applications Laboratory.
 [Link to repository](https://github.com/limapedro12/LBAW_RedHot_OnlineStore)
 - Python:
      - **Dodge 'Em**: Implementation of the game *Dodge 'Em* using PyGame.
 Course: Programming Fundamentals.[Link to repository](https://github.com/limapedro12/dodge-em-atari)
      - **Fanorona**: Implementation of the game *Fanorona* and various algorithms to solve them, namely Minimax and Monte Carlo Tree Search.
 Course: Artificial Intelligence.
-[Link to repository]()
+[Link to repository](https://github.com/limapedro12/IA_Fanorona)
-     - **Space Data**: Analysis and creation of Machine Learning Models on SSA, Space...
+     - **SDSS Galaxy Classification**: Analysis and creation of Machine Learning Models, namely some classification models, on *SSDS*, *Sloan Digital Sky Survey*, using Pandas, Numpy, Matplotlib, Seaborn, Scikit-Learn.
 Course: Artificial Intelligence.
-[Link to repository]()
+[Link to repository](https://github.com/limapedro12/IA_SSDS)
 - Other:
      - **Cybersecurity**: A set of guides of how we resolved the SEED Labs Exercises.
 Course: Computer Security Foundations.[Link to repository](https://github.com/limapedro12/FSI_Cybersecurity)
      - **Bee Game**: A 3D game based on controlling a bee around an enviroment, using WebGL, a Javascript framework similar to OpenGL.
 Course: Computer Graphics.
 [Link to repository](https://github.com/limapedro12/CG_BeeGame)